Skip to: Operational Emissions Reduction | Fleet Vehicle Emissions Reduction

 Pioneer has tested a new aluminum truck platform, which trims 700 pounds of gross vehicle weight, while maintaining equal or greater performance.
 Testing has proven successful by increasing savings in both fuel and overall vehicle costs.
 Pioneer plans to start purchasing the aluminum frame vehicles to meet our fleet demands.

 Pioneer has made great strides in promoting the commercial use of natural gas vehicles.
 To date, the company has two compressed natural gas (CNG) fleet fueling stations and 176 CNG-equipped fleet vehicles to run on bi-fuel engines that use natural gas from Pioneer’s own production.
-Each natural gas vehicle on the road reduces greenhouse gas emissions and fueling costs, while increasing operating efficiency.
+Each natural gas vehicle on the road reduces greenhouse gas emissions and fueling costs, while increasing operating efficiencies.

 Pioneer is committed to preserving our environmental heritage through safe, efficient and environmentally sound business practices and operations.